NATO denounces Russian incursion into Turkish airspace

 Regional cooperation was needed to counter “the Russian-Iranian alliance occupying Syria”, they said.
 “Civilians have been directly targeted in a manner that reminds us of the scorched earth policy pursued by Russia in its past wars.”

-Turkish President Tayyip Erdogan, whose country is one of Assad’s fiercest foes in the region, said Russia’s defence of the Syrian leader was a “grave mistake”.
+Turkish President Tayyip Erdogan, whose country is one of Assad’s fiercest foes in the region, said Russia’s defense of the Syrian leader was a “grave mistake”.

 “Assad has committed state terrorism, and unfortunately you find Russia and Iran defending (him),” Erdogan was quoted by the Hurriyet newspaper as saying.